vijairamcharan/create-lambda-express/README.md

 # create-lambda-express
-Creating a Node.js microservice and deploying it on AWS Lambda should be very easy.
-Inspired heavily by create-react-app, create-lambda-express allows you to scaffold out a production-ready microservice that focuses on DX and follows modern practices out of the box.
+Create an Node.js powered AWS Lambda microservice that follows modern practices so you can focus on adding business value.
+Inspired heavily by create-react-app, create-lambda-express allows you to scaffold out a production-ready microservice that focuses on DX very quickly.

 As the name implies, the code generated is an **Express application** that can be deployed to **AWS Lambda**.
 Other notable technologies used are **Serverless, Babel and Webpack**.